erdoukki/slimgallery/README.md

 Of course the Logitechmediaserver a PC with linux (tested and made for Debian/Ubuntu) and a smartphone/Tablet and some tools.

 sqlite3:     the commandlineinterpreter to the sql database used by Logitechmediaserver.
-wget:        software package for retrieving files using HTTP it should be already in your Distro.
 wkhtmltopdf: the tool that converts our html files to pdf (X Server required)
 Ghostscript: No other tool combines a bunch of pdf into a single file - onboard on most Distros.

 What do you get?
-A collection of html or pdf files with all your Albumcovers followed by the Album Artist and the Albumname.
+A pdf file with all your Albumcovers followed by the Album Artist and the Albumname.

-If you have a Linux with X-Server you can convert these html files to pdf.

 Have Fun